madslundt/cloud-media-scripts/README.md

 Misc. config
  - remove_files_based_on can either be time, space or instant.
-    - Time will remove the files after `remove_files_older_than` days ONLY if the files are uploaded to the cloud.
+    - Time will move the files to the cloud after `remove_files_older_than` days and afterwards remove them locally.
-    - Space will remove the files, starting from the oldest, when space exceeds `remove_files_when_space_exceeds` and free up atleast `freeup_atleast` GB ONLY if the files are uploaded to the cloud.
+    - Space will move the files to the cloud, starting from the oldest, when space exceeds `remove_files_when_space_exceeds` and free up atleast `freeup_atleast` GB.
+Afterwards these files are removed locally.
-    - Instant will remove all the files ONLY if the files are uploaded to the cloud.
+    - Instant will move all the files to the cloud and afterwards remove them locally.

 ## Internet connection
 Depending on your internet connection, you can optimize when plexdrive download chunks.